minnojs/minno-quest/src/0.1/sequencer/overview.md

 ### Inheritance
 The basic unit that is used across all players is the element.
-You can use the [inheritance](#inheritance) system in order to compose elements and base them one upon another, as well as grouping them into distinct sets.
+You can use the [inheritance](./inheritance.html) system in order to compose elements and base themselves one upon another, as well as grouping them into distinct sets.
 This is useful both as a tool to improve the readability of you scripts (for instance keep code away from stucture), and to allow another level of randomiziation and control.

 Following is an example of inheritance that improves the readability of a task sequence (real world examples are of course more complex...).